rehierl/node-tree-outliner/3-basic-design/5-0-subsection.md

 does not belong to its own section.
 And, because of that, a parent section can never be a subsection to itself.

+Note that a section is for the same reason technically a strict subset of its parent section.
+That is, because a parent section always has more content nodes than any of its subsections.

 Note that this prevents a section hierarchy from having loops and/or cycles.

 **CLARIFICATION**